 GPS units, cycling maps, directions and a custom guidebook; one set per couple.

 Guide available via phone 8:00 AM to 8:00 PM.

 On-call roadside assistance 9:00 AM to 4:00 PM for mechanical issues.

 Accommodation costs are significantly higher at weekends, there is a $150 per room supplement for Friday and Saturday nights.

 This tour is also available with standard lodging.
-Prices started from $1960
+Price starts from $2075.-

 Deposit for this tour is 25%

 Easy = untrained, normal physical condition Moderate = regular cyclist, good condition Challenging = experienced, well trained